IHE/IHE-MetadataHandbook/README.md

 ## 4.2 Principles per metadata attribute

 ### 4.2.1 classCode
 Critical for searching for a document of interest; The classCode should be optimized for discovery.
 The value set for classCode should be small and representing non-overlapping controlled value set of pre-negotiated codes.
-This will ensure that any document consumer query expression results in getting deterministic query results, across multiple documentsources.
+This will ensure that any document consumer query expression results in getting deterministic query results, across multiple document sources.
 * Coarse level granularity, non-overlapping, preferably from one perspective;
 * Value set managed at Community level should be closed, only values from the value set are used for publication;
 * Non-overlapping concepts to enable most effective searching success;